Step by step guide

 3. Get the room URL#

-To embed a room into your application's frontend you need the room URL.
-You can copy the room URL for each participant role from the "Rooms" page in OpenVidu Meet console:
+To embed a room into your application's frontend you need a room URL, which is simply a room access link: the URL an individual opens to access the room.
+You can copy the room URL from the "Rooms" page in OpenVidu Meet app:

 Automating room URL retrieval#